microsoft/ORBIT-Dataset/README.md

 - For Clean Video Evaluation (CLE-VE) use `--context_video_type clean --target_video_type clean`
 - For Clutter Video Evaluation (CLU-VE) use `--context_video_type clean --target_video_type clutter`

 All models are trained/tested with the arguments below and the defaults specified in `utils/args.py`.
 These and all other implementation details are described in Section 5 and Appendix F of the [dataset paper](https://arxiv.org/abs/2104.03841).
-The memory required to train can be reduced by lowering the `clip_length`, `train_context_num_clips`, `train_target_num_clips`, or `test_context_num_clips` arguments.
-For CNAPs/ProtoNets trained with LITE, memory can also be saved by lowering `num_lite_samples` and `batch_size` (though small `num_lite_samples` makes training less stable).
-For MAML and FineTuner, a smaller `batch_size` can be used since standard batch-processing is employed.

 Note, before training/testing remember to activate the conda environment (`conda activate orbit-dataset`) or virtual environment.
 Also, if you are using Windows (or WSL) you will need to set `WORKERS=0` in `data/queues.py` as multi-threaded data loading is not supported.
 You will also need to [enable longer file paths](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation#enable-long-paths-in-windows-10-version-1607-and-later) as some file names in the dataset are longer than the system limit.